-When a Streivor hood is supplied with the exhaust collar (not factory welded) the installer must obtain an engineered hood drawing of the hood from Streivor.
+When a Streivor hood is supplied with the exhaust collar shipped loose (not factory welded), the installer must obtain an engineered hood drawing of the hood from Streivor.
 The engineered hood drawing will have a plan view of the hood.
-The plan view will show the top of the hood and the hood's exhaust plenum.
-There will be a shaded area in the exhaust plenum that denotes where the exhaust collar must be installed.
+The plan view will show the top of the hood and the location of where the exhaust collar should be installed.
+If the exhaust collar can not be installed per the Hood Drawing, consult the factory for possible alternate locations.
 Once the exhaust collar is installed to the prevailing code, follow the instructions above for installing the exhaust duct to the hood exhaust collar.